eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `roles` - (Optional) - List(String) - Roles is a list of roles the file asset should be applied, defaults to all.
 - `content` - (Required) - String - Content is the contents of the file.
 - `is_base64` - (Optional) - Bool - IsBase64 indicates the contents is base64 encoded.
+- `mode` - (Optional) - String - Mode is this file's mode and permission bits.

 ### etcd_cluster_spec